 Some basic free video editing tips you can find with this video tutorial.

-Also, FilmForth is also one of the few video editors on the list that’s watermark-free, as most will request an upgrade to remove watermarks.
-Finally, FilmForth is available on the Microsoft Store, and you can click here to download it.
+As one of the few video editors on the list that’s watermark-free, finally, FilmForth is available on the Microsoft Store, and you can click here to download it.

 Coming second, we have what many consider the successor of Windows Movie Maker.
 But why is that?
 Well, it shares two characteristics with the late Movie Maker.
 Both are free, easy to use, and developed by the same company (Microsoft).